aurorascharff/next15-account-selector/STEPS.md

 ## Add useTransition for the loading state

 - Now lets get to work on the async operation, the account switching.
 This is a lot of boilerplate code.
 We can use the new react 19 to simplify this, and fix the out of sync spinner.
 - To track the loading state, lets use the improved useTransition hook from React 19.
-It let's use mark a state update as non-urgent, abd commits all the state updates once they are all done.
-Returns pending state isPending which is true for as long as a transition runs, and a startTransition function.
+It let's use mark a state update as non-urgent or deferred, and commits all of them once they are all done.
+Returns pending state for the transition and a startTransition function.
 - Remove pending state useState.
-- Wrap everything after the == check with useTransition, remove setPending, get pending state isPending.
+- Wrap everything above the api call with useTransition, remove setPending, get pending state isPending.
 Move async keyword.
-- Use pending state to set aria-busy on the select and notice the spinner using the new variable.
+- Use pending state to set aria-busy on the select.
 - Test that it works.
 The spinner is correctly synced to the UI update of the dashboard now.

 ## Use Server Function for the mutation